 To achieve this for your own profile, click ‘edit profile’, ‘edit public profile, ‘Customise your public profile URL’, and choose a name.
 Keep it simple and clear – nothing you’re going to cringe at in 18 months time.

 3. Don’t be anonymous, but don’t stalk

 Stalking is strictly for Facebook.
-On LinkedIn, you have the choice over whether someone knows you have viewed their profile or not.
-Some people who don’t realise you can remain anonymous are actually put off viewing people’s profiles and even using the platform all together.
+On LinkedIn, you have the choice of whether someone knows you have viewed their profile or not.
+Some people who don’t realise you can remain anonymous are actually put off viewing people’s profiles and even using the platform altogether.
 In reality, letting people know you have viewed their profile is a good thing:

 LinkedIn profile viewing may be overtaking imitation as the sincerest form of flattery.

 People like feeling important, valued and noticed.
 Keeping up to date with your connections’ updates can mean that the next time you run into them you chat for longer, and build up a rapport, and get started on a great business project with them… all because you took the time to see what they were up to.
 It’s also the perfect way of getting on the radar of a prospect or potential collaborator – there is even software out there that automatically views people’s LinkedIn profiles from your profile, just to get your name in front of them!

 To ensure that you see when people are viewing your profile, and vice versa, go to ‘Settings’, select ‘See what others see when you’ve viewed their profile’, and tick ‘Your name and headline‘.

 Recommendations on LinkedIn are really powerful.
 Virtually everything on your profile YOU have written and created and is completely unverified.
 Recommendations are the one place other people can create content for your profile, making you look infinitely more legitimate.